Hibernate Interview IMP Question

 dept.setDeptName("Production");

-dept.setEmployees(emps); // add Set object to Dept object
+dept.setEmployees(emps); // add Set object to Dept

 session.persist(dept);